Yeshiva Toras Chaim

 Yeshiva Toras Chaim (YTC) is an all-male, Lithuanian (Litvish)-style Talmudic academy in the West Colfax neighborhood of Denver, Colorado.
 YTC was founded in Denver in 1967.
-It is headed by the Roshei Yeshiva, Rav Yisroel Meir Kagan, and Rav Yitzchok Wasserman, both students of Rabbi Aharon Kotler, founder and Rosh Yeshiva of Beth Medrash Govoha in Lakewood, New Jersey.

-The student body is multi-state, including pupils from the East Coast.
+It is headed by the Roshei Yeshiva (deans), rabbis Yisroel Meir Kagan, and Yitzchok Wasserman.
+The student body is multi-state, including students from the across the US.
+The school is a part of the Denver West Side Jewish community.

 History

-In 1966, a group of community leaders headed by Mr. Sheldon K. Beren approached Beth Medrash Govohas Dov Lesser to discuss potential leadership for the yeshiva.
-Lesser mentioned the prospect to Rabbi Yitzchok Wasserman, who was teaching in a bais medrash in Boston at the time.
-Though Rabbi Wasserman was initially hesitant to leave his Boston position, Mr. Beren convinced him, along with fellow Beth Medrash Govoha talmid Rabbi Chaim Kahn, to come to Denver.
-When Rabbis Wasserman and Kahn realized how much time and energy went into recruiting and fundraising, they felt that the importance of having a full-time presence in the bais medrash was crucial enough to warrant the inclusion of another yeshiva head.
-Rabbi Wasserman's childhood friend, Rabbi Yisroel Meir Kagan, who was giving chaburas in BMG, was recruited for the job.
-The yeshiva opened its doors to students in the fall of 1967.
+The yeshiva opened in the fall of 1967.

-Due to the yeshiva's unique location (at the time of its founding, YTC was one of the rare full-time yeshivas not located on the east coast, described by a local newspaper as "the only yeshiva between Chicago and the West Coast") the students were initially mainly from Denver and other western cities.
-Seattle, Los Angeles, Detroit, Chicago, Dallas, St. Louis, Vancouver, British Columbia and several other cities were represented, along with bochurim from New York City, New Jersey, Baltimore and other east coast communities.
+It was described by a local newspaper as "the only yeshiva between Chicago and the West Coast") and the students were initially mainly from Denver and other western cities, with some from New York City, New Jersey, Baltimore and other east coast communities.

 Academics

 The yeshiva provides a full high school program (grades 9–12), a bais-medrash undergraduate program for post-high school bochurim or students, and a chabura or religious study group for married men (kollel yungeleit).
 Students lodge in the yeshiva's dormitory facilities, connected to the main yeshiva building.